AshLink95/FarrayInterop/README.md

-FarrayInterop is a C++ library that provides a way to use Fortran arrays in C++.
+Farray is a C++ library that provides a way to use Fortran arrays in C++, allowing for seamless Interoperability between these languages.
+Hence the name FarrayInterop.

 # Why?
 Fortran is blazing fast in all things scientific computation, especially when it comes to array operations, faster than C++, C, Zig and even Julia.
 On top of this, a lot of scientific computing libraries are built and optimized in Fortran.